 Movies Shot in Pittsburgh

-When you think of filmmaking, what typically comes to mind is an extensive shoot on a Hollywood back lot or sound stage.
-However, that's not always the case.
+When you think of filmmaking, what typically comes to mind is an extensive shoot on a Hollywood backlot or sound stage.
+But that's not always the case.
 Hollywood has been making its way to smaller cities in order to benefit from the tax breaks and diverse landscapes that can't be found in California.

 In turn, Pittsburgh's economy has benefited from the jobs that are created when a film production makes its way east.
-Local businesses see a boost in sales, security, transportation, and construction companies pick up work, and citizens even get a chance to find gigs as extras or at the very least, watch the filming in progress.
+Local businesses see a boost in sales.
+Security, transportation, and construction companies pick up work.
+And citizens even get a chance to find gigs as extras or at the very least, watch the filming in progress.
 Below are some iconic movies that have been shot in Pittsburgh over the years which showed the world that the city is more than a town full of abandoned steel mills and rickety bridges.

-History of Pittsburgh Films
+A history of Pittsburgh Films

 Pittsburgh is also credited as the birthplace of the modern-day zombie movie with George A. Romero’s Night of the Living Dead in 1968, which provoked numerous sequels and remakes.
 The filming locations for these movies, including the Evans City Cemetery and The Monroeville Mall, are still popular tourist attractions for zombie lovers.